DimiG/myDocker/README.md

 * `platformio`: [PlatformIO][platformio] is an open source ecosystem for [IoT][iot] development.
 By `Makefile` I call [Docker][docker] to compile the [C++][cpp] code with help of [PlatformIO][platformio] without any local [Python][python] installation.
 The compilation and firmware upload process was tested by [WEMOS D1 mini ESP-8266EX][wemos] [micro-controller][mcu].

+* `micropython`: [Micropython][micropython] is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the [Python][python] standard library and is optimized to run on micro controllers and in constrained environments.
+With `Makefile` creates the [Docker][docker] container which helps to escape the installation the [Python][python] on the host system.
+Also it helps develop code inside the Linux ecosystem without real Linux on the host (Windows and Mac are acceptable).
+The code was tested by [WEMOS D1 mini ESP-8266EX][wemos] [micro-controller][mcu].

 * `nginx_v1`: Custom container creation for [Nginx][nginx] WEB server (revised).

 * `nginx_v2`: This is improved version of [Nginx][nginx] WEB server which allows to use [PaaS][paas] for [Docker][docker] containers.
 As example here, I use [Heroku][heroku] as a platform for [Docker][docker] containers created by current scripts.
 Pay attention that your [Heroku][heroku] `token access key` must be specified in the `TOKEN_H` system local environment variable.